Plant

 Taro (Colocasia esculenta) – Propagation, Problems, and Care

-Colocasia esculenta (taro or elephant ears) is developed for its enormous and smooth heart-molded leaves in shades of lime green, purple or dark.
+Colocasia esculenta (taro or elephant ears) is developed for its enormous and smooth heart-molded leaves in shades of lime green, purple, or dark.
 A delicate enduring, it tends to be filled externally in the UK in summer, in a pot or in a boundary, where it looks particularly great joined with other wild, colorful-looking plants like bananas, begonias, or tree greeneries.
 It loves wet soil, so it can likewise be developed around the edge of a lake.

 Colocasia esculenta Taro